-“By lowering interest rates, the Reserve Bank hopes to give the economy a much-needed shot in the arm by encouraging people to spend, borrow and invest.”
+Cuts are usually made in response to lacklustre growth and below target inflation and employment figures.
+By lowering interest rates, the Reserve Bank hopes to give the economy a much-needed shot in the arm by encouraging people to spend, borrow and invest.

 How do negative interest rates work?

-While the idea is to turbocharge spending and investment, there are plenty of ways that this might backfire in practice.
+While the idea is to turbocharge investment, there are plenty of ways that this might backfire in practice.
 For example, negative or extremely low interest rates could put a strain on banks’ profit margins, potentially reducing their willingness to lend.

 Which countries have negative interest rates?